apache/privacy-website/README.md

 This is the source code for the website at [privacy.apache.org](https://privacy.apache.org).

+## Automated website build

+The main build of the website is performed by [a buildbot job](https://ci2.apache.org/#/builders/7) when a change is pushed to the main branch.

 ## Develop this website

 To develop content for this website, you need to make sure you have